telerik/reporting-docs/knowledge-base/integrate-sqlite-databases-telerik-web-report-designer.md

 ## Description

 When attempting to use the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) with an SQLite database in a Blazor or ASP.NET Core project, the SQLite option is available in the SqlDataSource dropdown list of providers.
-However, attempting to connect to a local SQLite database file results in an error: `Cannot load type for DbProviderTypeName 'System.Data.SQLite.SQLiteFactory'.`
+However, attempting to connect to a local SQLite database file results in an error.

 ![SQLiteFactory Error](images/sqlite-web-report-designer-error.png)

 This KB article also answers the following questions:

 - How to connect the Telerik Web Report Designer to an SQLite database?
 - What steps are needed to resolve the `System.Data.SQLite.SQLiteFactory` error in Telerik Reporting?
 - How to set up SQLite as a data source in the Telerik Web Report Designer?

+## Error Message

+`Cannot load type for DbProviderTypeName 'System.Data.SQLite.SQLiteFactory'.`

 ## Solution